gertnexamples/ng-bs-control-group/README.md

 to run do one of:
-open http://localhost:8000/test/e2e/runner.html in your browser run the tests from console with Testacular via scripts/e2e-test.sh or script/e2e-test.bat
+open http://localhost:8000/test/e2e/runner.html in your browser run the tests from console with Karma via scripts/e2e-test.sh or script/e2e-test.bat

 ## Running the example app